lukemorton/pieces/README.md

 ```

 We pull the pieces together with a configuration file.
 Here you can define
-nested pieces and data to be used to generate a static site.
+nested components and data to be used to generate a static site.

 **`config/pieces.yml`:**